Truth, Time and History

-Truth, Time and History (La Verdad, el Tiempo y la Historia) is an oil-on-canvas painting by the Spanish artist Francisco de Goya.
+Truth, Time and History (La Verdad, el Tiempo y la Historia) is an oil-on-canvas painting by the Spanish artist Francisco Goya.
 The painting is also known by the titles Spain, Time, and History and Allegory of the Constitution of 1812.
 It has been assigned dates ranging from 1797 to 1812, though it is most commonly dated between 1804 and 1808.
 It is currently in the collection of the Nationalmuseum in Stockholm.

 The painting is often thought to have been commissioned in conjunction with a second piece titled Poetry (Spanish: la Poesia) for Manuel Godoy.
 Godoy was the First Secretary of State of Spain at the time, and the paintings may have decorated his palace in Madrid.

 Description

 History sits nude on a rock in the front center of the painting, holding a white quill with an open book in her lap.
 Wrapped around her waist is a green cloth, and another book lies open at her feet.

 Time appears behind History, to the right.
 He is an elderly, bearded man holding an hourglass.
 His face looks upward so that most of the details of his features are obscured from view.
 Time bears large, white wings that extend outward, off the canvas on the right and on the left, behind the body of the third figure, who he grips by the arm.

 There are conflicting interpretations of the identity of the woman dressed in white on the left of the painting.
 Most often labeled Truth, she faces the viewer with her breasts partially exposed, holding a scepter in her left hand and a gray book in her right.

 The background of the painting is light on the left behind Truth and dark on the right side surrounding Time.